New Delhi closes schools for a week over toxic smog | DW | 13.11.2021

 The Central Pollution Control Board said that "low winds with calm conditions during the night" would continue until November 18, causing headaches and breathing problems.

-"We are getting 12-14 patients daily in the emergency, mostly at night, when the symptoms cause disturbed sleep and panic," Dr Suranjit Chatterjee from Apollo Hospitals told the Times of India newspaper.
+"We are getting 12-14 patients daily in the emergency room, mostly at night, when the symptoms cause disturbed sleep and panic," Dr Suranjit Chatterjee from Apollo Hospitals told the Times of India newspaper.

 On Saturday, a Supreme Court judge spoke of imposing a lockdown on the city of New Delhi to help alleviate the air quality issues on residents.